April 20, 2018

 - Do your new staff members have infection control training on commencement or at least annually?

 - Do you have a designated staff member as the Infection Control Coordinator?

 - Is your infection control current best practice?

 - Is it time for a refresher?

-Or you can work with a consultant who specialises in infection control.
+Or you can work with an experienced dentist whose primary focus is supporting practices to achieve effective infection control.
 One who makes it a priority to have the latest information in infection control education, research and practice.
-Someone who can help you with the required standards, guidelines and procedures.
-A specialist with the relevant information at their fingertips, who can save you time, money, and make infection control as painless and effective as the rest of your dental practice.
+Someone with a clinical background who can help you with the required standards, guidelines and procedures.
+A dentist who has done additional study in the area of infection control, and who has the relevant information at their fingertips, who can save you time, money, and make infection control as painless and effective as the rest of your dental practice.
 What are you waiting for?

 - Infection Control